stripe/stripe-react-native/CONTRIBUTING.md

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativestripesdk` under `Android`.

+### Install library as local repository

+To install local/private packages across local environment we recommend use [yalc](https://github.com/wclr/yalc) tool.

+- Run `yalc publish` in `react-native-stripe-sdk` package to publish all the files that should be published in remote NPM registry.
+- Run `yalc add react-native-stripe-sdk` in your dependent project, which will copy the current version from the store to your project's .yalc folder and inject a file:.yalc/react-native-stripe-sdk into package.json.
+- In your dependent project run `yarn install` and `cd ios && pod install`

 ### Commit message convention

 We follow the [conventional commits specification](https://www.conventionalcommits.org/en) for our commit messages: